Table of Contents

 Can Tenant Claim Adverse Possession?

 Tenancy through lease or rental agreement is generally not considered under the adverse possession law in India.
-However, under certain circumstances, if the lease has expired or if the owner has defaulted on particulars mentioned in the agreement, the tenants have taken leverage of the situation to file for ownership through adverse possession.
-The set timeline for the owner to take action is for 12 years.
-As soon as there is a breach in the contract, the owner should look for vacating the tenants to avoid adverse possession.
-If after the termination of the agreement, the tenant has paid rent to the owner in any form, they can’t apply for ownership through adverse possession.
+However, under certain circumstances, if the lease has expired or if the owner has defaulted on particulars mentioned in the agreement, the tenants have taken advantage of the situation to file for ownership through adverse possession.
+The set timeline for the owner to take action is 12 years.
+As soon as there is a breach in the contract, the owner should look for a way to evict the tenants to avoid adverse possession.
+If, after the termination of the agreement, the tenant has paid rent to the owner in any form, they can’t apply for ownership through adverse possession.

 Tenant Rights After 10/12 Years in India